bryanedds/Nu/ReadMe.md

 BIG NU NEWS - Vulkan, Mac, iOS, and Android available for Preview!
 ==

-We have marked our upcoming Vulkan conversion of Nu as `Preview Ready` and make it available here -
+We have marked our upcoming Vulkan conversion of Nu as `Preview` and make it available here -

 https://github.com/bryanedds/Nu/tree/vulkan